You are here:

 MRI of recovery after stroke

-The aim is to study several neuroprotective therapies using quantitative MRIs in animal models.
+The aim is to study several neuroprotective therapies using quantitative MRI in animal models.

 The methods developed in this respect include:

 - Measurement of morphological changes in the brain using atlas registration (voxel- / deformation-based morphometry)